Zero-dimensional $\sigma$-homogeneous spaces: Introduction

 \section{Introduction}

-Throughout this article, unless we specify otherwise, we will be working in the theory $\ZF+\DC$, that is, the usual axioms of Zermelo-Fraenkel (without the Axiom of Choice) plus the principle of Dependent Choices (see Section 2 for more details).
+Throughout this article, unless we specify otherwise, we will be working in the theory $\ZF+\DC$, that is, the usual axioms of Zermelo-Fraenkel (without the Axiom of Choice) plus the principle of Dependent Choices (see \cite[Section 2]{carroy_medini_muller_2022} for more details and references).
 By \emph{space} we will always mean separable metrizable topological space.

 A space $X$ is \emph{homogeneous} if for every $x,y\in X$ there exists a homeomorphism $h:X\longrightarrow X$ such that $h(x)=y$.
 For example, using translations, it is easy to see that every topological group is homogeneous (as \cite[Corollary 3.6.6]{van_engelen_thesis} shows, the converse is not true, not even for zero-dimensional Borel spaces).
 Homogeneity is a classical notion in topology, which has been studied in depth (see for example the survey \cite{arhangelskii_van_mill_2014}).